openstack/trove/doc/source/dev/design.rst

 performing operations on the Database instance.

 * A service that listens on a RabbitMQ topic
-* Entry point - Trove/bin/trove-taskmanager
+* Entry point - trove/bin/trove-taskmanager
-* Runs as a RpcService configured by Trove/etc/trove/trove-taskmanager.conf.sample which defines trove.taskmanager.manager.Manager as the manager - basically this is the entry point for requests arriving through the queue
+* Runs as a RpcService configured by etc/trove/trove-taskmanager.conf.sample which defines trove.taskmanager.manager.Manager as the manager - basically this is the entry point for requests arriving through the queue
 * As described above, requests for this component are pushed to MQ from another component using the TaskManager's api module using _cast() or _call() (sync/a-sync) and putting the method's name as a parameter
-* Trove/openstack/common/rpc/dispatcher.py- RpcDispatcher.dispatch()
+* In module oslo.messaging, oslo_messaging/rpc/dispatcher.py
-  invokes the proper method in the Manager by some equivalent to reflection
+  - RpcDispatcher.dispatch() invokes the proper method in the Manager by some equivalent to reflection
 * The Manager then redirect the handling to an object from the models.py module.
 It loads an object from the relevant class with the context and instance_id